 In 2014, the U.S. Securities and Exchange Commission defined an M&A broker as someone who facilitates the “transfer of ownership and control of a privately-held company through the purchase, sale, exchange, issuance, repurchase, or redemption of, or a business combination involving, securities or assets of the company.”
 To put this in layman’s terms, M&A brokers help with soliciting, negotiating and executing deals.

 When it comes to execution, brokers will help their clients (almost always the seller) determine their objectives for the transaction, price the business, market it to potential customers and facilitate the closing.
 In some ways, they are similar to realtors, but the product is a business rather than a home.
 According to Hunter Business Law, a Tampa-based firm that focuses on entrepreneurs, brokers are a particularly good fit for transactions involving smaller businesses.
-For the seller, it’s important to note that brokers usually work on a commission basis – typically about 10 percent of the sale price.
+For the seller, it’s important to note that these business brokers usually work on a commission basis fee– typically about 10 percent of the sale price.
 So there’s no capital outlay unless the deal goes through.

 But Hunter Business Law believes the services that M&A brokers can provide are “very limited.”
 They note particularly that brokers have some limitations when it comes to determining valuations and they encourage sellers to seek out advisors who understand the local business and sector landscape.
 Additionally, according to industry expert Richard Parker, brokers involvement in negotiations and investigating the business is fairly limited, leaving the bulk of that responsibility in the hands of the buyers and sellers.